redhat-performance/badfish/README.md

 ### Via RPM System Package
 If you choose to install Badfish via RPM package then it'll be located in `/usr/bin/badfish` and you don't need to do much else beyond know the correct command syntax for your required operations.

+> [!NOTE]

-Note: If you plan on using the `idrac_interfaces.yml` file to further customize or define pre-made boot orders you'll want to model your own [based on the repo example file](config/idrac_interfaces.yml).
+If you plan on using the `idrac_interfaces.yml` file to further customize or define pre-made boot orders you'll want to model your own [based on the repo example file](config/idrac_interfaces.yml).
 This file serves as an example but is specific to our internal environments so you'd most likely want to modify it to match your environment and naming conventions.

 You can always retrieve our example `idrac_interfaces.yml` file via: